MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 > [!NOTE]
 > Finance and operations entities start with the prefix **mserp\_**.

-### Enable finance and operations virtual tables in Power Apps
+### Enable finance and operations virtual entities in Power Apps

 You must enable finance and operations entities as **virtual tables** in Dataverse.
-Makers then use the chosen finance and operations entities to build apps, and the entities can also be used with Azure Synapse Link.
+Makers can then use the chosen finance and operations entities to build apps, and the entities can also be used with Azure Synapse Link.

-To enable finance and operations entities as virtual tables, follow the steps in [Enable Microsoft Dataverse virtual entities](/dynamics365/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities).
+To enable finance and operations entities, follow the steps in [Enable Microsoft Dataverse virtual entities](/dynamics365/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities).

 > [!TIP]
-> To validate Azure Synapse Link features, you can use a few of the sample entities from the following list:
+> To validate Azure Synapse Link features, you can use a few of the sample entities from the following list.
+They appear under Dataverse tables section in SynapseLink.
 >
 > - **MainAccountBiEntity** – This entity contains a list of ledger accounts.
 > - **ExchangeRateBiEntity** – This entity contains exchange rates in the system.